owagner/knx2mqtt/README.md

 Changelog
 ---------
+* 0.10 - 2015/04/11 - owagner
+  - added caching of parsed project files to speed up startup esspecially on low-end CPUs

 * 0.9 - 2015/04/04 - owagner
   - fixed bug in ETS4 project reader which would not find a datapoint definition at the ComObject level
   - fixed another bug which would except over DPT definitions (vs. DPST definitions)